apaganobeleno/webo/README.md

 ### WEBO

-This is a proof-of-concept for a a
+This is a proof-of-concept for a very small framework for web development with **golang**.

   - Routing
     - Route Definition      (GET/POST/PUT/DELETE)